-The SOM attribute each mistral day to one cluster.
-Using ERA-Interim data, we further examined the mean surface conditions for each of the resulting clusters of mistral days, to unravel the possible link between the different PV-based clusters and the surface flow, surface turbulent heat fluxes, temperature and precipitation.
-Transitions among clusters during mistral were then systematically examined to reveal recurring transition sequences and their seasonal variability.
+The SOM attributes each mistral day to one cluster.
+Using ERA-Interim data, we further examined the mean surface conditions for each of the resulting clusters of mistral days to unravel the possible link between the different PV-based clusters and the surface flow, surface turbulent heat fluxes, temperature and precipitation.
+Transitions among clusters during the mistral wind were then systematically examined to reveal recurring transition sequences and their seasonal variability.
 Finally, we demonstrate the representativeness of the clusters and transition paths to individual cases.

-2.2.2.
-SOM Set-up and Validation
+2.2.2 SOM setup and validation